zeissloff/Week-3-project---Tokenized-Vote-/README.md

 ### Prerequisites for the Project:

-Install Yarn: Ensure that Yarn is installed on your system.

 Environment Configuration: Create a .env file and add your Alchemy API key and Private key.

 Compilation: Be able to "run npx hardhat compile" to compile the MyToken.sol contract and the TestMyToken.ts script.